kartik-neal/Project-Santa-Cruz-Preview/user-guides/prototyping/how-tos/speech/manage-voice-assistant-using-iot-hub.md

 If you have not yet created a voice assistant application, please see [QuickStart: Creating a Voice Assistant with the Project Santa Cruz Devkit](../../nocode-speech.md) for a step-by-step tutorial using a demo voice assistant template.

+## What is a keyword?

+A keyword is a word or short phrase used to activate a voice assistant device.
+For example, "Hey Cortana" is the keyword for the Cortana assistant.
+Voice activation allows your users to start interacting with your product completely hands-free by simply speaking the keyword.
+As your product continuously listens for the keyword, all audio is processed locally on the device until a detection occurs to ensure their data stays as private as possible.

+## Keyword configuration

 1. Open the [Azure portal](https://portal.azure.com) and type **IoT Hub** into the search bar.
 Click on the icon to open the IoT Hub page.

 1. On the IoT Hub page, select the IoT Hub to which your device was provisioned.